Help Center

 How to get paid in Brazilian Real (BRL)

-Brazilian partners on impact.com can receive their commissions in Brazilian Real (BRL / R$) if they are either:
+You can receive your commissions in Brazilian Real (BRL / R$) if you are either:

-• A Brazilian partner only working with brands outside of Brazil
+• A Brazilian partner working with brands inside of Brazil only

-• A Brazilian partner only working with brands inside of Brazil (Nota Fiscal process)
+• A Brazilian partner working with brands outside of Brazil only

-If you want to work with brands both inside and outside of Brazil, you will need two separate accounts — one configured only for working with brands outside of Brazil, and another that follows the Nota Fiscal process and only works with brands inside Brazi.
+Important: If you want to work with both brands inside and outside of Brazil, you'll need two separate accounts — one configured for working with brands outside of Brazil only, and another that follows the Nota Fiscal process and only works with brands inside Brazil.

 Step 1: Enable mobile two-factor authentication

-1. From the left navigation bar, select [Profile Icon] → Edit Profile.
+1. From the left navigation bar, select user-circle-solid.svg [User Profile] → Edit Profile.

 2. Select Phone Number (2FA).

-6. Input your Verification Code, then select Submit.
+6. Input your Verification Code, then select Verify and Save.

 Step 2: Submit tax documents